Time Off | BizRun

 How Paid Sick Time is Accrued

 Your company’s accrual rate for paid sick leave depends on your total number of employees.
 If you have fewer than 15 employees, you must provide at least 24 hours of paid sick time per year.
 If you have more than 15 employees, you must provide a minimum of 40 hours annually per employee.
-When determining what your company is required to do, bear in mind that your headcount total must reflect all types of employees, not just full-time.
+When determining what your company is required to do, based on employment law, bear in mind that your headcount total must reflect all types of employees, not just full-time.

 Accrual starts on the day an employee is hired (or July 1, whichever is later).
 Paid sick time is earned at a rate of one hour for every 30 hours worked, until the required minimum is met.

 Employees can take their paid sick time in increments as small as your PTO tracking system allows.
-For example, if you’re willing to track in half-hour increments, an employee could take 2.5 hours off for a doctor’s appointment instead of 3 hours or a half day.
+For example, if you’re willing to track in half-hour increments, an employee could take 2.5 hours off for a doctor’s appointment instead of 3 hours or a half-day.

 Employees are eligible to use their accrued time off as soon as it’s earned.
 However, you can choose to require employees hired after July 1, 2017, to wait 90 days before actually using their time off benefits.
 And while it isn’t expressly stated, you have the option to “loan” sick time to an employee before it’s accrued if you choose.